In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 Creating a sense of competition, encouraging students to study, helping to self-analyze one’s performance, and boosting self-esteem are some of the benefits of exams.

-The culture of promotion without exams may distract the students from learning.
-Furthermore, it may also negatively influence their mindset.
+The culture of promotion without exams may distract the students from learning, and Furthermore, it may also negatively influence their mindset.

-Therefore, it’s relatively crucial that promotion should be based on criteria that let the students focus on their studies.
+Therefore, promotion must be based on criteria that focus on their studies.

 These were the three significant drawbacks associated with promoting students without assessments.

 Although, promoting students is the need of the hour.
-But there must be specific criteria to evaluate the progress of the students and then promote them.
+But there must be specific criteria to evaluate the students’ progress and then encourage them.

 The promotion of students should be based on their most recent academic performance.